-Thank you for stopping by and checking out our training programs.
-Our center provides high-quality training experiences to developing clinicians from multiple disciplines including psychology, counseling, and social work.
+Our center seeks to prepare developing clinicians from multiple disciplines including psychology, counseling, and social work.
 The three training programs incorporate the traditional hallmarks of evidenced based collegiate mental health (individual therapy, group counseling, outreach, consultation, and supervision), a commitment to social justice embedded throughout, and innovative efforts utilizing technology resources and coordinated treatment with other healthcare providers and campus partners to provide exceptional care for our students and their whole well-being.

 Please continue to look at our training programs and if we seem like a good fit for your continuing development, I encourage you to apply.
 If you would like to learn more about USF and the Counseling Center in general to aid with your decision, you can check out the following links to learn more about: